Typically used for major reshaping of the nose.

 Alarplasty – Reduces the width of the nostrils for a more balanced look.

-Posture & Angles – Proper posture and camera angles can visually enhance nasal proportions in photos.
+Posture & Angles – Maintaining proper posture and using the right camera angles can enhance nasal proportions, making the nose appear more balanced in photos.

-Skincare – Keeping the nose well-moisturized and exfoliated improves texture, making it appear smoother and more refined.
+Skincare – Keeping the nose moisturized and exfoliated improves skin texture, making it look smoother and more refined.